 Re: “Measuring Stability and Change in Personal Culture Using Panel Data”

-The reviewers and editors had three major issues, and a handful of more specific issues.
-We discuss these major issues first, and the include a detailed list of the more minor changes.
+The reviewers and editors pointed out three major issues as well as a handful of more specific issues.
+We discuss these major issues first, and then include a detailed list of the more minor changes.

 First, both the reviewers and editors were concerned that our paper was too narrowly tailored and that we were not speaking to a broad enough range of concerns and sociological theories.
-In our revision, we have significantly altered the framing of our argument.
+We agreed with that critique.
+In our revision, we have therefore significantly expanded the framing of our argument.
 We now position the settled dispositions and active updating models as underlying a number of theoretical debates in the social sciences about belief formation and public opinion change, in addition to the major debate in cultural sociology that we previously discussed.
 This required major revisions of our introduction, theoretical background, and discussion sections, and we create a new sub-section of our results to focus specifically on attitudes and opinions about politics, where many of these debate originate, and that we suspect some readers will be interested in.
-However, while this has expanded these sections, we do not view these changes as “theoretical bloat.”
+However, while this has expanded these sections slightly, we do not view these changes as “theoretical bloat.”
 We believe the paper maintains its cohesion despite this expansion.

-This change required us to introduce a second term to our framing, consistency, which reflects the departure of responses from randomness.
-This is outlined on Page 9.
+This change required us to introduce a second term to our framing, consistency, which reflects the departure of responses from randomness (see p.
+9).
 Existing theories of attitude change make predictions on both the level of updating and this degree of consistency.
-This concept was already captured in our results with the Beta estimate, and we discuss these results in greater detail as well.
+This concept was already captured in our results with the beta estimate, and we discuss these results in greater detail as well.
 We believe this helps us address Reviewer 3’s confusion over differences in the beta and phi estimates, and what they show.
+We thank the reviewer for this chance to clarify our meaning.

-We believe this revised framing, specifically our connection to diverse debates in political science, political sociology, and public opinion research, addresses a key concern of Reviewer 2, as well as addressing Reviewer 3’s question of “so what” and what causes people to hold certain beliefs.
+We believe this revised framing, specifically our connection to diverse debates in political science, political sociology, and public opinion research, addresses a key concern of Reviewer 2.
+We also trust that these revisions have addressed Reviewer 3’s (quite reasonable) “so what” question and now speaks more to the larger question of what causes people to hold certain beliefs.

-Second, reviewers were worried that we did not spend enough time discussing the many items that demonstrated evidence of active updating.
+Second, reviewers were—again, justifiably—concerned that we did not spend enough time discussing the many items that did demonstrate evidence of active updating.
 Altering the framing allowed us to give much more context and explanation for why we see persistent change on these items.
 Our framing now gives a diverse set of expectations for why we might see active updating on some items and not others, and our discussion of results interprets many items that demonstrate active updating through this lens.
 We note, however, that some items that demonstrated active updating could not be explained by existing theories, especially when some similar items did not demonstrate active updating.
+We believe this is useful for setting up interesting future research on this topic (by us and by others).